flutter/website/src/docs/release/breaking-changes/flutter-lints-package.md

 The [`package:flutter_lints`][] defines the latest set of recommended lints that encourage good coding practices for Flutter apps, packages, and plugins.
-Projects created with `flutter create` after Flutter version 2.xx are already enabled to use the latest set of recommended lints.
+Projects created with `flutter create` using Flutter version 2.3.0-12.0.pre or newer are already enabled to use the latest set of recommended lints.
 Projects created prior to that version can upgrade to it with the instructions in this guide.

 ## Context